nicholaspretorius/udacity-wyr/README.md

 Project: Udacity React Nanodegree Project 2: Would you rather...

+"Would you rather..." is an application that enables you to add questions to a collection for yourself and other users to answer.
+The more questions you ask, and the more questions you answer, the more points you get.
+Questions are asked in the format:

+"Would you rather ____ or ____?"

+For example:

+"Would you rather be an astronaut or a scuba diver?"

+All questions and answers are recorded for points.
+(There are no "wrong" answers).
+Once you have answered a question, you will see a calculation of how many people selected which answer.

 Student: Nicholas Pretorius

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).